GOKOP/text-to-emoji/README.md

-Bash script to replace text with emoji with letters, if possible.
+Bash script to replace text with emoji that contain appropiate letters, if possible.

 Usage:
 ```
 ./text-to-emoji.sh "The most boring sentence in the world."
 ```

-Requires bash (obviously), bc, awk and coreutils (namely cat and head)
+Requires basic stuff like bash (obviously), bc, awk, grep, cat and head.
+You most likely have these installed already.

+If you can run all of the above on Windows then the script will work there.
+Otherwise nope.